geomstats/geomstats/OVERVIEW.md

 override:
 + `inv`: transpose the linear part and invert the translation vector.

-### Vector Spaces and Embedded Manifolds
+## Vector Spaces and Embedded Manifolds

-...to come...
+...more to come...

 + riemannian structures:
     - `exp`